Association of Professional Archaeologists

 The primary condition of the award is acknowledgement of the APA when the date is used in publication, and submission of a short note for the APA website and newsletter.
 This newsletter/ website report can be a brief summary of the project, site, context and sample with a comment on the date returned (how the date relates to expectations and how it contributes to the understanding of the site).

-upcoming: a random draw will be held amongst attendees at the 2024 AGM on Saturday May 25th!
+timing: a random draw was held amongst attendees at the 2024 AGM on Saturday May 25th

 ** March 2023 ** Congratulations to Mike Golloher, the winner of the spring lottery!
 Mike plans to submit a wood or faunal sample taken from a fire pit feature on a Pre-Contact Indigenous campsite located north of Peterborough on the southern shore of Chemong Lake.
 The site potentially dates to the Middle Late Woodland period based on the results of the Stage 3 assessment.
 They began Stage 4 fieldwork in the fall of 2022 and will be completing excavations this summer.